 Tuesdays with Tundra is an ongoing series featuring our new releases.
 These titles are now available in stores and online!

-Friends Like These is also available today in Audiobook!
+Billy and the Giant Adventure is also available today in Audiobook!

 New in Audio:

 The Marrow Thieves By Cherie Dimaline Read by Meegwun Fairbrother 7 hours 8 minutes | Audiobook ISBN 9781774885475 | Penguin Teen Canada Humanity has nearly destroyed its world through global warming, but now an even greater evil lurks.
 The indigenous people of North America are being hunted and harvested for their bone marrow, which carries the key to recovering something the rest of the population has lost: the ability to dream.
 In this dark world, Frenchie and his companions struggle to survive as they make their way up north to the old lands.
 For now, survival means staying hidden – but what they don’t know is that one of them holds the secret to defeating the marrow thieves.

 We can’t wait to see you reading/listening to these titles!
 If you share these books online, remember to use #ReadTundra in your hashtags so that we can re-post.